Hofls/artificial-intelligence/theory/neural-networks.md

 * `Feature` - input variable (measurable property)
     * In spam detection - email headers, email structure, language, frequency of specific terms, grammatical correctness
 * `Feature engineering` - converting data to useful features
+    * Helps model understand the data the same way people do
 * `Label` - thing we are predicting (e.g. price of bread, what's in the picture)
 * `Labeled example` = features + label (used for training)
     * Email with mark "spam/not spam"